cs50/cs50.readthedocs.io/video.md

 where `:id` is the ID of a (main) YouTube video.
 URLs of that form additionally support, via GET, these HTTP parameters:

 * `screen`, which, if present, is the ID of a screen recording to synchronize with the main video.
-The screen recording and main video must have identical durations (in seconds) and audio tracks.
-* `start`, which, if present, is a timecode (in seconds or HH:MM:SS format) at which to start playback.
+* `start`, which, if present, is a timecode (in seconds or HH:MM:SS.sss format) at which to start playback.
 It must be non-negative, less than the duration of the video itself, and less than `end`, if present.
-* `end`, which, if present, is a timecode (in seconds or HH:MM:SS format) at which to end playback (by pausing).
+* `end`, which, if present, is a timecode (in seconds or HH:MM:SS.sss format) at which to end playback (by pausing).
 It must be non-negative, less than the duration of the video itself, and greater than `start`, if present.
 * `mute`, which, if present with a value of `1`, will mute the main video (and screen recording, if any) by default.

 For example, <https://video.cs50.io/5azaK2cBKGw?screen=byyRAKSo_dM&start=438>.